maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 | 3 |  Add embedding of the title | 0.83197 |
 | 4 |  Add PCA of the images | 0.84416 |

 > We improved the accuracy by up to 3.3%.
-There still is room for better models, deep learning pipelines, computer vision techniques or fine-tuned embedding techniques.
+There still is room for better models, deep learning pipelines, computer vision techniques and fine-tuned embedding techniques.